GPUpdate /Force: Syntax, Switches and Examples

-What is the gpupdate command
+What does the gpupdate /force command do

 GPUpdate VS GPUpdate /force